Future Bill and Ted: 69, dudes!

-James Bond: If you're Tanaka, then how do you feel about me?
+Bond: If you're Tanaka, then how do you feel about me?

-Tiger Tanaka: [the code response] I... love you.
+Tanaka: I... love you.

 Bond: Well, I'm glad we got that out of the way.

 - Subverted in 17 Again.
 Mike tells his best friend Ned several incriminating details that only he could know while being attacked, but Ned justifies how the weird, soaking wet man in his house could get access to all the information he gives.

 - Groundhog Day takes it to extremes.
 To prove that he really is repeating the day over and over again, Phil walks Rita through a diner, giving the trust passwords for everyone in the diner, none of whom remember telling him those things.
-She still doesn't quite believe him until he shows he can also predict what people are about to say.
+She still doesn't quite believe him, until he shows he can also predict what people are about to say.

 - In The Sixth Sense, Lynn Sear accepts that Cole is telling her the truth — he really can see and talk to dead people — after this exchange: